+The exact instructions for running Tracer differs depending on which computer you are using.
+Please see the README text file that was distributed with the version you downloaded.
 Once running, Tracer will look similar irrespective of which computer system it is running on.
-For this tutorial, the Mac OS X version will be shown but the Linux & Windows versions will have exactly the same layout and functionality.
+For this tutorial, the Mac OS X version will be shown but the Linux and Windows versions will have exactly the same layout and functionality.

-Loading the BEAST log files Select the Open option from the File menu.
-If you have it available, select the log file that you created in the [first tutorial|Tutorial 1].
-The file will load and you will presented with a window similar to the one below.
+To load the BEAST log file(s), select the Open option from the File menu or drag and drop the log file into the Tracer window.
+The file will load and you will be presented with a window similar to the one below.
 Remember that BEAST is a stochastic program so the actual numbers will not be exactly the same.

 In the top right of the window is a table of calculated statistics for the selected trace.
 The statistics and their meaning are described in the table below.

-The mean value of the sampled trace across the chain (excluding the burn-in).
+- The mean value of the sampled trace across the chain (excluding the burn-in).

-The standard deviation of the mean.
+- The standard deviation of the mean.
 This takes into account the effective sample size so a small ESS will give a large Stdev.

-The median value of the sampled trace across the chain (excluding the burn-in).
+- The median value of the sampled trace across the chain (excluding the burn-in).

 95% HPD Lower

-The lower bound of the highest posterior density (HPD) interval.
+- The lower bound of the highest posterior density (HPD) interval.
 The HPD is a credible set that contains 95% of the sampled values.

 95% HPD Upper

-The upper bound of the highest posterior density (HPD) interval.
+- The upper bound of the highest posterior density (HPD) interval.
 The HPD is a credible set that contains 95% of the sampled values.